What is the Mean Absolute Deviation?

 This definition of the mean absolute deviation sounds similar to the standard deviation (SD).
 While both measure variability, they have different calculations.
 In recent years, some proponents of MAD have suggested that it replace the SD as the primary measure because it is a simpler concept that better fits real life.

-In this post, you’ll learn how to find and interpret the mean absolute deviation.
+In this post, you’ll learn how to find and interpret the mean absolute deviation and understand its formula.
 I’ll close by comparing it to the standard deviation.

 Related post: Measures of Variability

 The process for finding the mean absolute deviation involves the following three steps.

 - Calculate the sample average by summing all observations and dividing by the sample size.

 - Find the absolute deviation of all data points from the mean.
 Take the observed values and subtract them from the mean and then disregard negative signs when they occur.